interledger/rfcs/0028-web-monetization/0028-web-monetization.md

   }
 }
 ```

-(TODO:
-    It's isn't SUPER clear whether this is sent or received amounts, and it may be interesting to show both
-)

 - `amount` is a String containing the amount contained in the ILP packet.
 - `assetCode` contains the three letter asset code describing the amount's units.